cessda/coordinate-portal/docs/collections/howto.md

     "rootClass": "sample", //the CSS body class
     "icon": "sample-icon.svg", //required, preferably SVG but may also be PNG.
 The file must be placed in `/src/img/icons/` "favicon": "sample-favicon.png", //required, PNG or SVG.
-The file must be placed in `/src/img/favicons/` "esIndexes": // at least one index must be specified.
+The file must be placed in `/src/img/favicons/` "EsIndexes": // at least one index must be specified.
 This array also controls the language selector (index switcher) [

         {